ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 Asynchronous event-driven control structure
 ===========================================
-MCS version X.X.X introduced the concept of an events-driven system, which solves some timing headaches and provides some additional benefits, at the expense of a more conplex system.
+MCS version 1.0.0(TBD) introduced the concept of an events-driven system, which solves some timing headaches and provides some additional benefits, at the expense of a more conplex system.

 Long-Running Commands (LRC)